eeditiones/edep/README.md

 * the TEI Processing Model for output transformations: rather than using hand-written transformations we describe them in a declarative way in TEI itself
 * a component for looking up bibliographic references in Zotero

-The current state of most components should be considered an **early beta**, i.e. they are fully usable, but still under development.
+The current state of the application itself should be considered an **early beta**, i.e. fully usable, but still under development.
+The forms framework ([fore](https://jinntec.github.io/Fore/doc/index.html)) as well as the [web components](https://github.com/JinnElements/jinn-codemirror) for editing Leiden and XML are **production ready** and have already been tested extensively in other applications.

 ## Installation